 All students must attend General Lab Safety, Fire Safety and Radiation Safety seminars offered by their respective research institutes.

-Students would typically drop by Chau Dang's office (PMCRT, Rm 15-707) to have their photo taken.
-However, during the office closure, student should email a headshot of themselves preferably with a white/light background to Chau Dang.
+Students are asked to drop by Chau Dang's office (PMCRT, Rm 15-707) to have their photo taken.
 The photo will only be used internally.

 For All Returning Students: